Acorn unlocks the

 Net Zero targets.

-of existing CO2 emissions from the St Fergus gas terminal.
+of CO2 per year by 2030, starting with existing CO2 emissions from the St Fergus gas terminal.

 of all natural gas used in the UK is processed at St Fergus.
 Natural gas supply is key to bulk hydrogen generation.